Akiko97/gateserver/README.md

 ## License

 This project is licensed under the GNU Affero General Public License (AGPL).
 See the `LICENSE` file for details.

+## Third-Party Licenses

+This project uses third-party libraries.
+The licenses for these libraries can be found in the `LICENSES-THIRD-PARTY` file.